Community Development

 Overview

-The Planning Department provides planning and environmental review for the City.
+The Community Development Department provides planning and environmental review for the City.
 This includes assistance to the City Council, and staffs the following City Boards: Planning Commission, Design Review Board, Tree Board, Climate Action Committee, and Public Arts Committee.
 The department also provides information about the City’s physical development to the City’s residents and the real estate, development and construction industries.

 The Department is also responsible for parks planning and grants.
 Current projects include: Ives Park Master Plan Implementation; including Calder Creek naturalization, community sculpture garden, and pathway replacement; the Americorp Trail extension project.